harkirat22/zer0carb0n/Readme.txt

 This repository have PHP pages developed using HTML, CSS and PHP.
 These pages are used as custome templates for wordpress website.
+There are three PHP files for three type of calculator.
+One is for general which includes electricity and transport, second involves calculating on the basis of the car year, make and model.
+The last calculates on the basis of our journey which is done by making use of google maps API.